TAMU-AML/Datasets/TemporalOverfitting/README.md

     For the offshore turbines, wind shear `S` is replaced by humidity `H`, and the rest of the variables stay the same.

-2. Extended case study datasets: Extended case study datasets contain thirty inland wind turbine data.
-These datasets are available in the sub-folder `extended_case_study_datasets/`.
+2. case_study_2 : Case Study II datasets contain thirty inland wind turbine data.
+These datasets are available in the sub-folder `case_study_2/`.
 These datasets are also in the `CSV` file format with the column headers in the first row.
 The column headers are:

     - `turbine_id`: anonymized turbine id; same as the turbine number in the file name.
     - `time_stamp`: time stamp for the observations.